jdcloudcom/en/documentation/Domain-Name-&-License/Domain-Name-Service/Troubleshooting/How-to-Skip-Root-Domain-Name-Without-www-to-Main-Domain-Name-With-www.md

 Although in the google webmaster center, you can set preferred domain name on google, this setting is prepared for the problem that some people cannot set the 301.
 Setting the preferred domain name and setting 301 have the same effect, but this is only valid for google.
 The setting of 301 is necessary, after all, it is suitable for all search engines.

-The Difference Between Url Forwarding and 301 Redirect
+The Difference between Url Forwarding and 301 Redirect

 After testing, it was discovered that the concepts of URL forwarding, domain name binding, 301 permanent redirect, 302 temporary redirect and meta forwarding are different.